Get

 Additional Costs to Anticipate

 There are also several other treatment costs you may need to consider.
-You’ll often need to travel to an oncologist vet specializing in cancer treatments.
-These vets are likely different than the vets you have locally.
-You’ll also need to take off work in many circumstances.
-Consider the lost wages, too.
+You’ll often need to travel to a veterinary oncologist specialized in cancer treatments.

 Most of the time, your cat will need an exam before treatment begins.
 This exam isn’t included in the treatment cost, so you will need to pay separately.
 Not all pet insurance companies cover these costs, either.

 Very rarely, side effects may occur due to the chemotherapy, and you may need to purchase other medications to counteract these side effects.
-These extras are not included in the chemotherapy price but can be costly.
+These extras are not included in the chemotherapy price.

 Vet giving injection to cat